Making Ongoing Risk Management an Operational Standard

 December 18, 2020

 While 58 percent of IT leaders and practitioners consider improving IT security their topmost priority, nearly 53 percent of them find cybersecurity and data protection to be among their biggest challenges as well.2 That’s primarily because cybersecurity is not a one-and-done exercise.
-Your business might be safe now but could be unsafe the very next minute.
-Securing your business’ mission critical data and the data of your invaluable clients/customers requires undeterred effort sustained over a long period of time.
+Your business might be safe now, but it could be unsafe the very next minute.
+Securing your business’s mission-critical data and the data of your invaluable clients/customers requires undeterred effort sustained over a long period.
 While there are several pieces to this puzzle, the most important one, considering today’s threat landscape, is ongoing risk management.

 Through the course of this blog, you will understand the definition of a cybersecurity risk assessment and why you must undertake and monitor them regularly to keep your business’ cybersecurity posture abreast with ever-evolving cyberthreats.
 By the end of it, we hope you realize how installing cybersecurity solutions alone isn’t enough to counter cyberattacks unless you make ongoing risk management an operational standard for your business.